salstein/alpha_twelve/README.md

 # MiniMart  ---  AlphaTwelve Flutter Developer Task

+## Framework

+This project is built using **Flutter**, an open-source UI software development toolkit created by Google.
+Flutter allows for the development of high-performance, natively compiled applications for mobile, web, and desktop from a single codebase.
+It offers a fast development cycle with hot reload, expressive and flexible UI components, and a rich ecosystem of packages.

 ## 📦 Project Structure Overview

 The app follows a **feature-first modular architecture**, keeping features independent and scalable.
 Here's a quick look: